lowlydba/expressdb.io/sql-server-express-vs-localdb.md

 of files needed to achieve all of this.
 Having the database access stay local greatly reduces the complexity for developing and testing applications with a SQL Server backend.

-LocalDB is packaged with [Visual Studio][1] as well as [SQL Server Express](https://www.microsoft.com/en-us/sql-server/sql-server-editions-express) (with Advanced Services for versions 2016 and earlier).
+LocalDB is packaged with [Visual Studio][1] as well as [SQL Server Express][sqlexpress] (with Advanced Services for versions 2016 and earlier).

 ## SQL Server Express vs LocalDB

 SQL Server Express and LocalDB have a lot in common:

 * Cost: free
 * Target Audiences: developers and students
 * API Compatibility with other versions of SQL Server
 * Both run with sqlservr.exe

 However, LocalDB is intended for a different use case by addressing needs that are specific to developers and less common for actual application use.
 As a result, it is only able to have one installation per version, runs in-process and not as a service,